786pondchannel/MiniProJ012/README.md

-﻿# MiniProJ012
 # 🌾 Community Agricultural Pre-Order Website

-A web application developed to connect **consumers** directly with **local farmers** through an online agricultural marketplace.
+A web application that connects **consumers and farmers directly** through an online agricultural marketplace.

-This platform allows users to search agricultural products, place pre-orders, and manage orders efficiently while helping farmers sell their products without intermediaries.
+This platform allows users to search products, place pre-orders, and manage orders efficiently while helping farmers sell their products without intermediaries.

 ---

 # 📌 Project Overview

-The **Community Agricultural Pre-Order Website** was developed to support local farmers by providing an online platform where consumers can access fresh agricultural products directly from producers.
+The **Community Agricultural Pre-Order Website** is an online platform designed to support local farmers and make it easier for consumers to access fresh agricultural products directly from producers.

-The system acts as a **digital marketplace** that connects consumers and farmers in a convenient and transparent way.
+The system acts as a **digital marketplace** where farmers can list their products and manage orders, while consumers can browse products, place pre-orders, and track their orders.

-Consumers can easily browse agricultural products, view farmer information, and place pre-orders.
-Farmers can list their products, manage orders, and update order status in real time.

-This platform not only facilitates online trading but also promotes **sustainable agriculture**, supports the **local economy**, and strengthens relationships between farmers and consumers.
+This platform promotes **sustainable agriculture**, strengthens local economies, and builds a direct connection between farmers and consumers.

 ---

 # 🎯 Project Objectives

-- Develop an online agricultural pre-order system
+- Develop a website for **agricultural product pre-ordering**
 - Allow consumers to purchase products **directly from farmers**
-- Support **local agricultural markets**
+- Support **local community agriculture**
-- Promote **sustainable agriculture**
+- Promote **sustainable agricultural practices**
 - Increase **market opportunities for farmers**

 ---

 # 👥 User Roles

-The system supports **3 main types of users**

-### 1️⃣ General User
+## General User
-Users who visit the website without registration.
+Users who access the website without registration.

-Capabilities:
+Features:
 - Search products
 - Search products by category
 - View product details
 - View farmer profile
-- Register as a member
+- Register as member
-- Register as a farmer
+- Register as farmer

 ---

-### 2️⃣ Member
+## Member

-Registered users who can purchase products.
+Registered users who can place orders.

-Capabilities:
+Features:

-- Login to the system
+- Login to system
 - Edit personal profile
 - Manage shopping cart
-- Pre-order agricultural products
+- Pre-order products
 - View preorder list
 - View preorder details
 - Upload payment receipt